alfonsocora/alaveteli/docs/installing/index.md

 not really getting lots of traffic).

-A **production** site is different: you want your production site to run as efficiently as possible, so things like caching are swiched on, and debug messages switched off.
+A **production** site is different: you want your production site to run as efficiently as possible, so things like caching are switched on, and debug messages switched off.
 It's also important to be able to deploy changes to a production site quickly and efficiently, so we recommend you use a [deployment mechanism]({{ page.baseurl }}/docs/installing/deploy/) too.